Terms of Service

 11. LABEL AND DISTRIBUTOR PARTNERS

 11.1 Partner Agreements.
-Labels must enter into a separate Beta Phase Content License & Promotional Agreement with Soundvia (available in the label panel) before accessing partner features.
+Labels must enter into a separate Beta Phase Content License & Promotional Agreement with Soundvia LLC (available in the label panel) before accessing partner features.
 These Terms apply in addition to any such agreement.

 11.2 Contract Requirement.
 Label panel features, including track uploads, bulk uploads, API uploads, and artist management, are locked until a signed contract is on file.
 Electronic signature is required via the in-panel signing flow.